its-leofisher/going-light/README.md

 # Overview

 Welcome!
-Going Light is meant to be used as a status indicator through light, receiving a message with a keyword from a service and triggering a Smart Bulb to notify you...one less message to read and dashboard to aggregate.
-Future plans include making more services and devices compatible.
+Going Light is meant to be used as a status indicator through light, receiving a message with a keyword from a service and triggering a Smart Bulb to notify you...one less message to read and dashboard/screen to context switch to.

 The meanings of the lights can be changed to represent different events and statuses.
 Essentially, the project is used to facilitate communication through light.
+This means that the devices need to have the ability to change colors and be dimmable.

 ## Brief History
 This projects initial purpose was to indicate stages of code deployments by triggering different light bulb colors through a Kasa TP-Link SmartBulb.
 The deployment system sent status updates to a Slack channel and a custom slack app was set up to relay the request to an always on Raspberry Pi 2 W running a copy of "Going Light".
 The Application then maps the message/status to a pre-defined color and performs an API call to the registered lightbulb causing it to display the color for a certain duration.